 Invisalign clear aligners simply refer to a subtle way of straightening the teeth, with the use of a series of clear plastic aligners to gradually move the teeth into a more straighter alignment.
 They are, in fact, great alternatives to ceramic braces since they are almost completely invisible.
 Invisalign treatment has been utilised in the past for numerous cases of orthodontics treatment covering both severe and less severe treatment issues.

 Lingual braces are another major alternative to ceramic braces.
 However, they are made from a metal-like material and are usually hidden behind the teeth, so that they are very hard to detect.
 They are also customised to fit the individual’s dental issues.
-A major downside of lingual braces is that they are often more expensive when compared to other treatment options.
+A major downside of lingual braces is that they are often more expensive when compared to other treatment options and far more difficult to maintain and clean your teeth.

 Other orthodontics treatment options asides from braces may include veneers